A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: Abstract

 \section{Abstract}

-Robustness to specification of the error distribution is an important concern in regression.
-In this paper, we propose a general nonparametric scale mixture model for the error distribution.
+To avoid specification of the error distribution in a regression model, we propose a general nonparametric scale mixture model for the error distribution.
 For fitting such mixtures, the predictive recursion method is a simple and computationally efficient alternative to existing methods.
-Here, a predictive recursion-based likelihood function is constructed, and estimation of the regression parameters proceeds by maximizing this function.
+We define a predictive recursion-based marginal likelihood function, and estimation of the regression parameters proceeds by maximizing this function.
 A hybrid predictive recursion--EM algorithm is proposed for this purpose.
 The method's performance is compared with that of existing methods in simulations and real data analyses.